JDinABox/SvelteKit-Melt-Tailwind/README.md

-# SveteKit-TailwindCSS Template
+# SvelteKit-Melt-Tailwind Template

-Everything you need to start building a SvelteKit app with TailwindCSS.
+Everything you need to start building a SvelteKit app with Melt UI and TailwindCSS.

 ## Installing